Greensboro Bar Association

 Connect with YLS:

-YLS would like to celebrate life’s milestones with our members.
-Email info@greensboroyls.org to share personal and professional updates about yourself that you would like celebrated on the YLS Facebook page.
+The Young Lawyers Section would like to celebrate life’s milestones with our members.
+Email the YLS at info@greensboroyls.org to share personal and professional updates about yourself that you would like celebrated on the YLS Facebook page.

 Camille Stell is President and CEO of Lawyers Mutual Consulting & Services.
 Continue this conversation by contacting Camille at camille@lawyersmutualnc.com or 800.662.8843.